|

 Sprint does

-have a great CDMA network, with good coverage, industry leading data
+have a great CDMA network, with good coverage, and a clear 4G network

 Let's take a look at each of these no contract options.